johannschopplich/kirby-vue3-starterkit/README.md

 Language data is provided by the global `site` object, which can be accessed via the `useSite()` hook.

-ℹ️ **Current limitations**:

-- Custom language paths aren't supported as of right now, the language code defined will be used as a base in the frontend.
-- Automatic language detection only works in production environment.
-In development the fallback language is always the default language.

 ### Service Worker

 To enable the **service worker** which precaches essential assets and page API calls for offline capability, set: